JonLatane/jonline/README.md

 One way to think of Jonline is as social media meets the email server model (I use Gmail, you use your ISP's email, we can still talk to each other), with a bit of the ListServ model too (it's *very* easy to set up a neighborhood Jonline instance, Posts function effectively identically to ListServ messages, and Events are basically just a nice extra feature ListServ doesn't have).

-Another way to think of Jonline is that it's like Slack or Discord, except instead of messages/voice chats it's for Posts and Events.
+Another way to think of Jonline is that it's like Slack or Discord, except instead of messages/channels/voice chats, it's just for Posts and Events.
 And your Jonline instance is code you can actually see running on equipment you own, not proprietary code running on a corporation's servers.

 A core goal is to make Jonline dogshit easy (🐕💩EZ) for anyone else to deploy to any Kubernetes provider of their choosing (and to fork and modify).
 It's also (optimistically) simple and straightforward enough to serve as a starter for many projects, so long as they retain the [GPLv3 license Jonline is released under](https://github.com/JonLatane/jonline/blob/main/LICENSE.md).
 All you need is a Kubernetes (k8s) cluster, `git`, `kubectl`, `make`, and a few minutes to get the [prebuilt image](https://hub.docker.com/repository/docker/jonlatane/jonline) up and running.